Rachana Mandal.

 Work

-Enterprise customers were managing thousands of SIM activations manually.
-One invalid record failed the entire batch.
+Thousands of SIM activations, processed manually.
+One invalid record was enough to restart the entire process.

-The data existed across every system.
-What was missing was a way to trust it, act on it, and share it across teams without losing hours to status coordination.
+Different versions of data existed across teams in the same system.
+They required a single source of truth and share it across teams — without losing hours to status coordination.

 Hurricane season hits, and entire neighbourhoods are devastated.
 Our client on the front lines of disaster recovery faced their biggest roadblock: legacy tools — fragmented, error-prone, and slow when every hour counted.